profezzorn/ProffieOSDocs/display/images-and-animations.md

 They can be created in an image editor like Paint or Photoshop, or online such as at https://www.pixilart.com.
 To get started, save each animation frame as its own image file, 128x32, and make sure the names of the exported files are sequential, like
 font001.jpg font002.jpg font003.jpg etc...
 The file type here doesn't really matter (jpg, bmp, png, etc...) as long as they are all the same.
+However, png gives weird results when previewing as a gif.
 The file name extension will be used in the commands below to process the image down to a 1bpp monochrome image, formatted as either bmp or pbm.

 ## Install Imagemagick